Blue-green algae, that is.

 And as far as bacteria go, it’s pretty weird.

-The bacteria is believed to be over 2.3 billion years old.
+This bacteria is believed to be over 2.3 billion years old.
 That’s right, it was around well before dinosaurs roamed the earth.

-And here’s what it looks like under a microscope.
+And, here’s what it looks like under a microscope.

 Well, the problem is that there are many different species of cyanobacteria.
 And each one is different.

-Even though both of these are Cyanobacteria, they look completely different, right?
+Even though both of these are cyanobacteria, they look completely different, right?

-Well, this guide is about freshwater cyanobacteria, specifically the type that is found in your aquarium.
+Well, this guide is about freshwater cyanobacteria, specifically the type found in your aquarium.
 And to avoid any confusion, I’m going to refer to it by what it looks like – in this case, blue-green algae.

 How do you identify blue-green algae?

-When blue-green algae first appears in your tank, it is barely noticeable – especially if it sets up residence on your plants, it’s color allows it to easily blend in with the green plants in your aquarium
+When blue-green algae first appears in your tank, it is barely noticeable – especially if it sets up residence on your plants.
+Its color allows it to easily blend in with the green plants in your aquarium.

-In it’s early stages, blue-green algae just looks like a green smudge…
+In its early stages, blue-green algae just looks like a green smudge…

 It doesn’t look like much now…